forvendettaw/GhostChat/README.md

 - Some strict firewalls may block connections
 - **Invite links expire**: Links only work while the creator's tab is open
 - **One-to-one only**: Currently supports 2 people per room (group chat coming soon)

 ---

+### Custom Server (Optional)

+For true decentralization, you can configure your own PeerJS signaling server:

+1. Click "Settings" button in the chat interface
+2. Enter your server details (host, port, path, API key)
+3. Save and reload

+See [CUSTOM-SERVER.md](CUSTOM-SERVER.md) for detailed instructions on:
+- Self-hosting PeerJS server
+- Using community servers
+- Deployment guides
+- Cost estimates

+**Default**: Uses free PeerJS cloud server (0.peerjs.com) - no configuration needed.

+---